fniessink/toisto/README.md

 ### How it works

-Toisto quizzes you repeatably until  words and phrases.
-A quiz can be to translate a word or phrase
+Toisto quizzes you repeatably on words and phrases in the language you want to practice.
+At the moment, Toisto has three types of quizzes:

+- Translate a word or phrase from your practice language to your native language or the other way around,
+- Give a singular version of a plural noun,
+- Give a plural version of a singular noun.

-For each quiz, Toisto counts how often you answered it correctly in a row.
+For each quiz, Toisto counts how often in a row you answered it correctly.
 So each quiz has its own streak.
-When you answer a quiz correctly, increasing its streak, Toisto will silence the quiz for a while.
+When you answer a quiz correctly multiple times, Toisto will silence the quiz for a while.
 The longer the streak, the longer a quiz is silenced.
+This starts at a few minutes, but then increases rapidly when you keep answering correctly: a streak of 13 correct answers silences a quiz for 24 hours, a streak of 18 silences the quiz for 10 days, and a streak of 20 silences it for 20 days.
+The maximum amount of time a quiz is silenced is roughly three months.

 When you stop the program (hit Ctrl-C or Ctrl-D), progress is saved in a file named `.toisto-progress.json` in your home folder.